Hillside Construction

 Hillside Lot*

 The premium is almost entirely in site work, foundations, and the coordination required to manage the complexity.
-The house itself - framing, mechanical/electrical/plumbing, finishes - costs roughly the same whether it sits on a flat lot or a hillside.
-It's everything below the first floor that drives the differential.
+The house itself (framing, mechanical/electrical/plumbing, finishes) costs roughly the same whether it sits on a flat lot or a hillside.
+Everything below the first floor drives the differential.

 Schedule Reality